stytri/m/README.md

 `$*` expands all arguments, separating them with spaces.
 If the quote modifier is given, the arguments are individually quoted.

+Expansion is recursive.

 #### environment

 Starting with `_` or an alphabetic character, and continuing with `-`, `_` and alphanumeric characters.

 **m** attempts to obtain the value of the corresponding environment variable; if it fails, it is silently omitted, except in the case of `$CC`, `$DBG`, and `$RM` where it provides a system related default.

+Expansion is recursive.

 #### rules

 Rules can also be used as variable, however, when a rule has multiple commands only the *first* command is expanded.

 Rules take precedence over environment variables with the same name.

+Expansion is recursive.